plasmadancom/CTRL-HAT/README.md

 A Raspberry Pi HAT I/O board specifically designed for use with Crydom style SIP PCB mounted solid state relays, typically used for industrial control applications.

-This project is an evolution of previous I/O & relay interface boards we have created primarily for home automation purposes.
+This project is an evolution of previous I/O &amp; relay interface boards we have created primarily for home automation purposes.
 We saw a need for a low cost high current capacity solid state relay control board for switching inductive loads such as motorised blinds, without the need for costly extra hardware such as SSR modules or contactors.
-The high EMC and high inrush current capability of these widely available solid state relays make them ideal for home automation, industrial control applications such as lighting, motor control, ATM, medical devices, elevators, door-opening mechanisms, etc.
+The high EMC and high inrush current capability of these widely available solid state relays make them ideal for home automation, industrial control applications such as lighting, motor control, ATM, elevators, door-opening mechanisms, etc.

 ## Features